facebook/zstd/README.md

 ## Contributing

-The "dev" branch is the one where all contributions are merged before reaching "master".
+The `dev` branch is the one where all contributions are merged before reaching `release`.
-If you plan to propose a patch, please commit into the "dev" branch, or its own feature branch.
+If you plan to propose a patch, please commit into the `dev` branch, or its own feature branch.
-Direct commit to "master" are not permitted.
+Direct commit to `release` are not permitted.
 For more information, please read [CONTRIBUTING](CONTRIBUTING.md).